GoogleChrome/web.dev/src/site/content/en/media/fast-playback-with-preload/index.md

 My custom `X-From-Cache` HTTP header can be used to know whether this request came from the cache or from the network.
-It can be used by a player such as [ShakaPlayer] to ignore the response time as an indicator of network speed.
+It can be used by a player such as [ShakaPlayer][shakaplayer] to ignore the response time as an indicator of network speed.

 <div class="video-wrapper">
   <iframe class="devsite-embedded-youtube-video" data-video-id="f8EGZa32Mts"